JTung1104/fbdatasources/lifx/README.md

 ###Next, put the name of your bulb exactly as it appears in the app into the Label field.

 The label is needed for freeboard to know which bulb you want to query.
-Labels should be unique, otherwise the first bulb matching the label will be used.
+Labels should be unique, otherwise the first bulb matching the label will the datasource.
+The label of my bulb is "Home Office 1".

 ![label](images/label.PNG)